EGI-Federation/documentation/content/en/providers/operations-manuals/man01_how_to_publish_site_information/_index.md

 <!-- markdown-link-check-enable -->
 <!-- markdownlint-enable no-bare-urls -->

-> Important: The EGEE Grid name was decomissioned on
+> Important: The EGEE Grid name was decommissioned on
 > [[Agenda-14-02-2011|14-02-2011]].
 All sites need to replace this grid name
 > with EGI.